Peugeot 404: Year 1967

 The new XC6 carburetor engine fitted with increased power of 68 bhp net (80 bhp SAE).
 The engine bearings benefitted from improved shells.
 Rear anti roll bar fitted.
-New dashboard with three round dials, steering wheel is no longer adjustable.
+New dashboard with three round dials.
 The spare wheel is relocated from inside the boot to under rear of the car.
 The rear valance is amended (Saloon only) and the capacity of the petrol tank is increased from 50 to 55 L (saloon).
 Cigarette lighter fitted on all models, Super Luxe has automatic light on lockable glovebox.
 The front of coupés and convertibles is redesigned, incorporating a new grille with integral driving lamps and rectangular indicator clusters.
 The convertible hood now has a "Panoramic" rear window and the seat mechanism is improved for better accessibility.

 In March, unveiling of the Camionnette bâchée / Canvas Top Van (pick-up).

 Year 1968

 In October 1967, at the Paris Salon, the 404/8 Confort model (8 CV) was added to the range.
 Called the XB5, this is a development of the 1468 cc XB2 engine used in the 403 since 1960 and also in the 404 A8.
 It is an economy model, fitting into a lower French puissance fiscale (road tax) class than the 9 CV version, but unlike the earlier 404 A8 this version was generally available to the public.
 It used the earlier dashboard design and bumpers without over riders, along with painted rather than chromed headlight surrounds.
 This was also the first 404 model to benefit from front disc brakes.
 8 CV cars were not imported into the UK, but some RHD models are produced for other markets.
-Unlike the regular model, right-hand drive 404/8 models received drum brakes all around.
+Unlike the left-hand drive version, right-hand drive 404/8 models received drum brakes all around.
 Despite a price about ten percent lower than the 9CV model, the step-up in taxes between an 8 and a 9CV was minimal at this time and the 404/8 was not a strong seller, apart from with government agencies.

 The last 404 Coupé and Cabriolet models were produced in October 1968, after a production run of 17,223 units.

 For model year 1968, reversing lamps were fitted to Super Luxe while a new gearbox with European grid (BA7) was fitted on all models in place of the "C3" box.
 New steering wheel, dashboard modified.